A discussion about printing - Anton F. Doni

 Florence, late 15th century.
 An animated discussion takes place about the revolution prompted by the introduction of printing, in opposition to manuscript books.

-It reflects the opposite attitudes that, in recent times, have divided public opinion about paperless digital information and printing.
-The arguments are pretty much the same: aesthetic beauty, taste and nostalgia as opposed to practicality, economic convenience, diffusion, market.
+The discussion reflects the opposite attitudes that, in recent times, have divided public opinion about paperless digital information and printing.
+The arguments are pretty much the same: aesthetic beauty versus economic convenience, nostalgia as opposed to practicality.

 (*) no additional charge will be applied